Primary amoebic meningoencephalitis: Treatment

-On the basis of the laboratory evidence and case reports, heroic doses of amphotericin B have been the traditional mainstay of PAM treatment since the first reported survivor in the United States in 1982.
+Based on laboratory evidence and case reports, heroic doses of amphotericin B have been the traditional mainstay of PAM treatment since the first reported survivor in the United States in 1982.

-Treatment has often also used combination therapy with multiple other antimicrobials in addition to amphotericin, such as fluconazole, miconazole, rifampicin and azithromycin.
+Treatment has often also used combination therapy with multiple other antimicrobials in addition to amphotericin, such as fluconazole, miconazole, rifampicin, and azithromycin.
 They have shown limited success only when administered early in the course of an infection.
-Fluconazole is commonly used as it has been shown to have synergistic effects against naegleria when used with amphotericin in vitro.

 While the use of rifampicin has been common, including in all four North American cases of survival, its continued use has been questioned.
-It only has variable activity in vitro and it has strong effects on the therapeutic levels of other antimicrobials used by inducing cytochrome p450 pathways.
+It has variable activity only in vitro, and it has strong effects on the therapeutic levels of other antimicrobials used by inducing cytochrome p450 pathways.
+Fluconazole is commonly used as it has been shown to have synergistic effects against Naegleria when used with amphotericin in vitro.

-In 2013, two successfully treated cases in the United States utilized the medication miltefosine.
-As of 2015, there was no data on how well miltefosine is able to reach the central nervous system.
-As of 2015 the U.S. CDC offered miltefosine to doctors for the treatment of free-living amoebas including naegleria.
-In one of the cases, a 12-year-old female, was given miltefosine and targeted temperature management to manage cerebral edema that is secondary to the infection.
+In 2013–2016, three successfully treated cases in the United States utilized the medication miltefosine.
+In one of the cases, a 12-year-old female was given miltefosine and targeted temperature management to manage cerebral edema, which is secondary to the infection.
 She survived with no neurological damage.
-The targeted temperature management commingled with early diagnosis and the miltefosine medication has been attributed with her survival.
-On the other hand, the other survivor, an 8-year-old male, was diagnosed several days after symptoms appeared and was not treated with targeted temperature management; however, he was administered the miltefosine.
-He suffered what is likely permanent neurological damage.
+The targeted temperature management, coupled with early diagnosis and medication, has been attributed to her survival.
+In 2016, a 16-year-old male also survived PAM.
+He was treated with the same protocols as the 12-year-old female in 2013.
+He recovered with a near-complete neurological recovery; however, the patient has mentioned difficulties with learning post-recovery.

-In 2016, a 16-year-old boy also survived PAM.
-He was treated with the same protocols of the 12-year-old girl in 2013.
-He recovered making a near complete neurological recovery; however, he has stated that learning has been more difficult for him since contracting the disease.
+As of 2015 the U.S. CDC offered miltefosine to doctors for the treatment of diseases caused by free-living amoebas, including Naegleria, despite a lack of any data on how well the drug reaches the central nervous system.
+In 2022, another 13-year-old male survived the infection, although the CDC did not confirm it.

-In 2018, a 10-year-old girl in the Spanish city of Toledo became the first person to have PAM in Spain, and was successfully treated using intravenous and intrathecal amphotericin B.
+In 2018, a 10-year-old girl in the Spanish city of Toledo became the first person to contract the disease in Spain, and was successfully treated using intravenous and intrathecal amphotericin B.

-A 2023 study has discovered that the treatment (with usage of benzoxaboroles) of infected mice significantly prolonged survival and showed a 28% cure rate without relapse.
+A 2023 study on mice has shown that treatment that included a derivative of the drug acoziborole known as AN3057 significantly prolonged survival and showed a 28% recovery rate without relapse.